surajmehra970/CodeMasterSM/README.md

 - **Problem-Based Learning**: Each topic includes hand-picked practice problems from platforms like LeetCode
 - **Extensible Architecture**: Designed to easily add new courses for different programming languages
 - **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
-- **Firebase Integration**: Dynamic content management with Firestore database
+- **Local Data**: Course content stored locally in TypeScript files for easy editing

 ## Current Courses